Bareon/EOVSkillSim/README.md

 # To-Do
 ### Priority
-* Complete the database.
-As of v0.1, only two Races (Earthlain, Therian) and two Classes (Fencer, Dragoon) are implemented.
 * Create a more apparent visual for skill requirements and dependencies representative of the Skill tree

 ### Minor
-* Skill Points will go into negative if exceeding the total from Lv.
+* Bug (Feature?) - Skill Points can allocate into negative if exceeding the total from Lv.
 99!99
-* Race Skill allocation does not yet adjust to appropriate level if below threshold.
 * Switch tab focus on Race or Class change to appropriate tab
+* Info dialog for Damage formulae
 * Consistent descriptions for Skills, may need the game's release for complete information
+* Clarity for Defense/Damage modifiers for Skills.
+* Complete stat usage for Master and Race Skills
-* Load function for saved builds
+* Import function for saved builds
 * Easier means of allocating points?
+* Info dialog for stat totals?